vjeantet/bitfan/README.md

 - [x] list currently runnnung pipelines
 - [x] start new pipelines in a running instance
 - [x] stop a pipeline without stopping other
+- [x] import external configuration from configuration (use)
+- [x] dispatch message to another configuration from configuration (fork)

 # Supported inputs, filters and outputs in config file